 This pattern is how a dead cat bounce might appear in a real-life trading situation.
 The security quickly paused the decline for a swift revival, but the price recovery was temporary before it started falling again and eventually steadied at an even lower price.

 The U.S. stock market lost about 12% during one week in February 2020, and appeared to revive the following week with a 2% gain.
-But it turned out to be a false recovery, and the market dipped back down again until later that summer.
+But it turned out to be a false recovery, and the market dipped back down again until later in the summer.

 A dead cat bounce is often the result of investors believing the market or security in question has hit its low point and they try to buy in to ride the turnaround.
 It can also occur as a result of investors closing out short positions.

-Since these trends aren’t driven by technical factors, that’s why the bounce is typically short-lived — usually lasting a couple of days, or maybe a couple of months on the outside.
+Since these trends aren’t driven by technical factors, that’s why the bounce is typically short-lived — usually lasting a couple of days, or maybe a couple of months.

 Get up to $1,000 in stock when you fund a new Active Invest account.*